 Frequently Asked Questions

 Below are the questions we receive the most.
 We hope this information can help to answer your questions and give you the information you need to make the right decision when it comes to your dental health.

-All toothpastes get rid of surface stains through the action of mild abrasives.
-Some whitening toothpastes contain polishing or chemical agents that provide additional stain removal.
-Whitening toothpastes can help remove surface stains only and do not contain bleach; over-the-counter and professional whitening products contain hydrogen peroxide (a bleaching substance) that helps remove stains on the tooth surface as well as stains deep in the tooth.
+All kinds of toothpaste get rid of surface stains through the action of mild abrasives.
+Some whitening toothpaste contains polishing or chemical agents that provide additional stain removal.
+Whitening toothpaste can help remove surface stains only and do not contain bleach; over-the-counter and professional whitening products contain hydrogen peroxide (a bleaching substance) that helps remove stains on the tooth surface as well as stains deep in the tooth.

 Sealants are a thin, plastic coating that is painted on the top surfaces of teeth.
 They are usually done on the molars, or back teeth to prevent tooth decay.
 The liquid sealant quickly bonds into the depressions and grooves of the teeth, forming a protective shield over each tooth and the enamel.

 Children should get sealants on their new molars to help slow the decay as early as possible.

 Sealants can protect your teeth from for many years, but they need to be checked every so often for wear during regular dental check-ups.

 Exposure to all sources of radiation — including the sun, minerals in the soil, appliances in your home, and dental X-rays — can damage the body’s tissues and cells and lead to the development of cancer.
 Fortunately, the dose of radiation you are exposed to during the taking of X-rays is extremely small.